 Couple wears swastika masks in Minnesota Walmart

 MARSHALL, Minn.
-(AP) - A couple in Minnesota wore red face masks emblazoned with swastikas to a Walmart in a video posted on social media.
+(Gray News) - A couple in Minnesota wore red face masks emblazoned with swastikas to a Walmart in a video posted on social media.

 Police were called Saturday to the Walmart in Marshall, in the southwest part of the state, on a report that two shoppers were wearing the mask with the symbol used by the Nazi Party.